BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 >The crisis is a crisis in consciousness, a crisis that cannot anymore accept the old norms, the old patterns, the ancient traditions.
 >And considering what the world is now with all the misery, conflict, destructive brutality, aggresion, and so on, man is still as he was, is still brutal, violent, aggressive, competitive and has built a society along these lines. -- Jiddu Krishnamurti

+In my interpretation, this reflects a lost connection to the wholeness of the universe.
+At the extreme end, I experience sometimes two contradictory moods.
+First, there is this feeling of alienation in an absurd world, which Albert Camus described best in his book *The Stranger*.
+Second, there is a sense of profound connection within us, especially when we are in touch with nature.
+For example, when we stand atop a mountain, not thinking but simply being present in the world, or even feeling as if we are the world.
+Such a feeling can also arise when we are completely immersed in an activity, like a drummer who dissolves entirely into the act of drumming.
+This state of existence requires to a quiet mind and to stop thinking.

 Consequently, it was no surprise to me that at the protests against COVID-19 restrictions and at QAnon gatherings, there was a peculiar blend of people, including everyone from right-wingers to faith healers.
-This mix reflects the broad, albeit unusual, appeal of such conspiratorial narratives and the desire for an effective (postmodern) narrator, e.g. Donald Trump, who provides a myth that carries emotional weight rather than the difficulty and uncertainty of a complex world---a *myth* one can live by.
+This mix reflects the broad, albeit unusual, appeal of such conspiratorial narratives and the desire for an effective (post-truth) narrator, e.g. Donald Trump, who provides a myth that carries emotional weight rather than the difficulty and uncertainty of a complex world---a *myth* one can live by.
-I think there was also reasonable protest and the situation is certainly much more complex than I am every able to understand.

-It is far to easy to make fun of people believing in mythologies.
+On the basis of knowledge, it is easy to make fun of people believing in mythologies.
 Scienficially speaking, myths are either inconsistent or unfalsifiable.
 However, socially they can be very useful and powerful.
 They explain experience and reduce complexity.